The Church of Jesus Christ of Latter-day Saints in Ghana

 The Church of Jesus Christ of Latter-day Saints (LDS Church) was introduced to Ghana, West Africa, in 1962.
 It was officially organized in 1978, following announcement of the revelation on priesthood.
-As of 2024, the LDS Church reported 113,470 members in 387 congregations in Ghana, making it the second largest body of LDS Church members in Africa, behind Nigeria.
-In 2021, Ghana ranked as having the third most LDS Church members per capita in Africa, behind Cape Verde and Sierra Leone.
+As of 2025, the LDS Church reported 122,978 members in 401 congregations in Ghana, making it the third largest body of LDS Church members in Africa, behind Nigeria and the Democratic Republic of the Congo.
+In 2025, Ghana ranked as having the third most LDS Church members per capita in Africa, behind Cape Verde and Sierra Leone.